Manishthapa2022/Election_Analysis/README.md

 - Total number of votes each candidate recieved
 - Percentage of votes each candidate won
 - The winner of election based on popular vote
-*Apart from the above, they have also requested some additional information*
 - The voter turnout in each country
 - The percentage of votes from each country out of the total count
 - the county with the highest tournout